cnu-capstone/rpi_bot/README.md

 ## Changelog

+#### 2/16/23
+Added "motor\_controller" subdirectory for development of motor control logic (i.e. propogating motor state based on received instructions).
+The C file "motor\_controller.c" simply alternates the direction of Motor 1 (in accordance with "V2 \- Automated Trash Can System Design Report") by changing the state of GPIO pins 20 and 21 on the Raspberry Pi PICO.
+This file is currently in the testing stage for the purposes of demonstration.

 #### 1/29/23
 Added "parse\_input" subdirectory for development of communication channel between the Raspberry Pi 4B and the Raspberry Pi PICO W. The C file "parse\_input.c" reads the state of GPIO pins 2, 3, 4, and 5 on the PICO W and propogates the respective state to a LED connected to GPIO pin 22 with 1 second (or 1000 ms) intervals.
 This file is currently in its testing stage of development.